firecracker-microvm/firecracker/docs/devctr-image.md

 [this article](https://medium.com/@mauridb/docker-multi-architecture-images-365a44c26be6)
 for explanations and fix.

-### How can I test the image after pushing it to the Docker registry?
+### How to test the image after pushing it to the Docker registry

 Either fetch and run it locally on another machine than the one you used to build it, or clean up any artifacts from the build machine and fetch.